CosmWasm/docs-deprecated/docs/04-smart-contracts/13-testing.md

 ```

 You get alot of flexibility when you are defining your own mocked contract.
 You can throw away things like deps, env, info with `_` if you never use them and return any responses you want for a given execute msg or query.
 The challenge then becomes how do I mock out all these services?
-I started a small testing library for Terra called [cw-terra-test-mocks](https://github.com/0xFable/cw-terra-test-mocks) which will have a couple of mocks for Anchor and Terraswap you can use.
-The hope over time is that can go to have a bunch of Terra protocol mocks to make all our testing lives easier :-)
+See [cw-terra-test-mocks](https://github.com/0xFable/cw-terra-test-mocks) for some Terra-based mocks.

+## Platform Specific Variations

+Different chains and hubs in the Cosmos ecosystem may have some variations on how migrations are done on their respective networks.
+This section will attempt to outline those.

+### Juno

+Juno uses one of the more recent editions of Cosmwasm.
+As a general practice it is good to keep your `cw-multi-test` version close to the Cosmwasm one but this is not required.
+Note if you do use different versions you may get varying experiences and things may still change in the most recent version.

+### Terra

+#### Using a forked `cw-multi-test`

+For alot of use cases, `cw-multi-test` will work as-is for you and you will have a great time.
+When writing tests for certain contracts which are UST focused, you may run into issues either sending or querying NativeTokens.
+The problem here is `cw-multi-test` is a generic testing tool and Terra has some add-ons needed in order to properly mock it.

+In later versions of `cw-multi-test` it is possible to register your own querier so if you have the latest you could try to solve this issue yourself alternatively there is a repo here you can depend on which is simply a fork of `cw-multi-test` with a TerraQuerier added on.
+This allows for Terra Native coin transactions and is defined as `terra-multi-test`.

+To use `terra-multi-test` fork follow these steps:

+- Add this dep to your cargo.toml: `terra-multi-test = {git="https://github.com/astroport-fi/terra-plus", version="1.0.0", package = "terra-multi-test"}`
+- Update your tests to now use `terra_multi_test` instead of `cw_multi_test`
+- Away you go